Quickscribe Services Ltd.

 • The addition of whistleblower protections.

-Read the full article by Breanna Needham; Kristin Ostler with Borden Ladner Gervais LLP.
+Read the full article by Breanna Needham and Kristin Ostler with Borden Ladner Gervais LLP.

 Rectification Strikes Back: B.C.
 Court of Appeal